 Shepherds on a hillside, who were watching their sheep saw this unusual light in the sky and were afraid.
 But an angel appeared and told them not to be afraid but of good cheer, because Christ the Savior had been born this night.

 God’s son, the Savior of this world was born outside.
-So, if you are experiencing the sting of exclusion and rejection and you are on the outside, Jesus was born for you, on the outside, to help you understand that he has felt your pain, he gets your story.
+So, if you are experiencing the sting of exclusion and rejection and you are on the outside, Jesus was born for you, on the outside, to help you understand that he felt your pain.
+He gets your story!

 Shepherds and Wise Men came to worship Jesus and brought him gifts.

 There is worship, wonder, and awesomeness happening on the outside, beneath that brightest Holy Star of Bethlehem, and only those on the outside get to experience that kind of awe, and worship, and being that near to the Savior of this world.

 There May Not Be Room At The Inn, But There Is Room At The Manger For Everyone !!!

 Have you ever experienced the sting of rejection?
 You can share with us in the comments below.